 To establish your property’s assessed value, municipal property assessment organizations, such as the Municipal Property Assessment Corporation (MPAC) in Ontario or BC Assessment in British Columbia, analyze key features including a property’s location, age, quality and size as well as sales of comparable properties in your neighbourhood, to provide a current value assessment.

-If you live outside of a municipality, the responsibility of your local services falls under the purview of the provincial government and you’ll be required to pay what’s known as a provincial land tax
+Important: If you live outside of a municipality, the responsibility of your local services falls under the purview of the provincial government and you’ll be required to pay what’s known as a provincial land tax.

 Property tax calculator

 The tax due is typically calculated by multiplying the assessed value of the property by the tax rate.
 This is commonly referred to as ‘mill rate’ and expressed as dollars of tax per $1,000 of assessed value.

 Take a breather and work with nesto experts to make it easy for you.

 Interim property tax bills are issued annually and reflect 50% of the previous year’s annual taxes.
 The amount paid for interim property taxes in the first half of the year will be put towards the total property tax payment for that year.
 This enables cities to collect tax revenue while deciding on their budget for the year, which includes their official property tax rate.

 If the final property tax rate is higher than the previous year’s tax rate, you’ll have to pay more for the second round of payments in the year to make up the difference.
 And, on the flip side, if the final property tax rate is lower than the previous year’s tax rate, you’ll pay less for the second round of payments in the year.